 - IV.A.1.
-The program must integrate the following ACGME-I Competencies into the curriculum. - IV.A.1.a) Professionalism - IV.A.1.a).(1) Residents must demonstrate a commitment to professionalism and an adherence to ethical principles.
-Residents must demonstrate: - IV.A.1.a).(1).(a) compassion, integrity, and respect for others; - IV.A.1.a).(1).(b) responsiveness to patient needs that supersedes self-interest;
+The program must integrate the following ACGME-I Competencies into the curriculum. - IV.A.1.a) Professionalism

+IV.A.1.a).(1) Residents must demonstrate a commitment to professionalism and an adherence to ethical principles.
+Residents must demonstrate: IV.A.1.a).(1).(a) compassion, integrity, and respect for others; IV.A.1.a).(1).(b) responsiveness to patient needs that supersedes self-interest; IV.A.1.a).(1).(c) respect for patient privacy and autonomy; IV.A.1.a).(1).(d) accountability to patients, society, and the profession;